Last Updated: June 3, 2026

 You can Rename a custom field or Delete the customization for one of these fields.
 You can not delete the actual field or create a new type of field for a category.
 Some fields, such as the Duration 1-10 fields, are available for customization in Microsoft Project.
 Using four of these custom duration fields means you only have six available for customization.
 You can also Import a custom field from another project into a custom field in the active project.

 The contents of the custom field can have attributes like selections from a Lookup… table that you create.
-For instance, you might have liked to specify any of the 120 store locations where the work could be performed for each task.
+For instance, you might have liked to specify any of the 120 store locations where the work could be performed for each activity.
 Those 120 locations would appear in a drop-down list to choose from.

 In the case of our Expected Duration custom field, the macro added a Formula.
 This is why the radio button is selected for Formula.
 To view or edit the formula, select the Formula… button.